 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

 Students applying to this program must have completed an Associate of Applied Science degree from a regionally accredited institution.
-This program is not available for freshmen.
+This program is not available to freshmen.

 The degree in emergency management opens the door to a challenging career as a professional emergency manager.
 The advancement of technology has created the potential for more devastating disasters than ever before.
 As a result, there is an increasing demand for emergency managers who have a solid foundation in scientific and technical disciplines as well as management skills.